eleanorwiesler/eleanorwiesler.github.io/README.md

 # Personal Website

-The code is adapted from Zoe Marshner's website zoemarschner.com
+The code and website design is adapted from Zoe Marshner's website zoemarschner.com.

 ## Development